fmbot-discord/docs/docs/setup.md

 # Selfhosting

+!!! note "Selfhosting as a server owner"
+    If you're a server owner and are considering selfhosting keep in mind that we recommend [using the bot that we host](http://invite.fmbot.xyz/) over our selfhosted version.
+    The reason for this is that selfhosting only has minor upsides and that we can't really offer support to selfhosters.

 ## Installing the database
 1. Download PostgreSQL 13 and start the installation.
 2. Make sure pgadmin is checked in the installation wizard.